Reconciling Classical and Modern (Deep) Machine Learning for Real-World Applications

 Implementation and Impact

 We will implement these ideas in an open-source software toolbox readily applicable to visual recognition and inverse imaging problems, which will also handle other modalities.
-This will stimulate interdisciplinary collaborations, with the potential to be a game changer in the way scientists and engineers design machine learning problems.
+This initiative will stimulate interdisciplinary collaborations, with the potential to be a game changer in the way scientists and engineers design machine learning problems.

 Financiële details & Tijdlijn